ravig1729/JS-Interview-short/notes.md

 ## 13. what is strict mode?
 Strict mode makes several changes to JavaScript semantics.
 It eliminates silent errors and instead throws them so that the code won't run with errors in the code.
 It will also point out mistakes that prevent JavaScript engines from doing optimizations.
+    "use strict"   - write in the top of code.

 ## 14. what is promise in javascript?
 Promise is a constructor fun , which takes two arguments/parameters, resolve and reject.If the promise has been resolved properly then it will go to the .then block and if the promise has been rejected due to some errors then it will go to the .catch block.